fordesmith/crisp-dna/_docs/office-team.md

 What about sales?
 -----------------

-The office team doesn't really do sales, although they indirectly support the sales process (for example by routing client requests, as per the [Bun Protocol](bun-protocol.html)).
+The office team doesn't really do sales, although they indirectly support the sales process (for example by routing client requests, as per the [Muffin Protocol](muffin-protocol.html)).
 Sales is done mostly by the consultants themselves.
 See [Sales](sales.html).